mono/website/_posts/2018-05-29-mono-on-aix-and-ibm-i.md

 performance limitations.
 You could even build them entirely inside of the PASE environment.

+A port to the native IBM i environment outputting MI code with the ahead of time compiler has been considered, but would take a lot of work to write an MI backend for the JIT, use the native APIs in the runtime, and handle how the environment is different from anything else Mono runs on.
+As such, I instead PASE and AIX for the ease of porting existing POSIX compatible code.

 ## What happened to port it?

 The port came out of some IBM i users expressing an interest in wanting to run